alanng10/class-lang/Docue/Article/Sande/a.md

 Int is 64 bits.
 Ref is 64 bits.

+Class node has syntax that starts with "class" index word, followed by Name of class ClassName, followed by limit brace open token, followed by Part of class Part, followed by limit brace close token.

 RefCallOperate is operate that call with ref value as maide memory index.
 The call argue is passed with ref, same as CallOperate.
 The call interface is not declared.